These Are The 10 Most Conservative Cities In Virginia For 2019

 Summing Up The Conservative Strongholds in Virginia

-Well there you have it, the places in Virginia that have the highest number of conservatives per capita, with Richlands ranking as the least conservative in the entire state.
+Well, there you have it, the places in Virginia that have the highest number of conservatives per capita, with Bluefield ranking as the most conservative in the entire state.

 If you’re curious, here are the least conservative cities in Virginia: